Fan-55/restaurant-list/README.md

 ### Features
 ---
 - searching restaurants by title
-- searching restaurants by category
+- filtering restaurants by category using "餐廳種類" dropdown menu
 - clicking the restaurant image or title to see its detail information
-- clicking the "Add a new restaurant" button to create a new item to the list
+- clicking the "create" button to create a new item to the list
-- clicking "Edit" button to modify the detail information of certain restaurant
+- clicking "Edit" button to modify the detail information of chosen restaurant
 - clicking "Delete" button to remove the restaurant from the list
+- Using sorting dropdown menu to arrange restaurants

 ### UX Features
 ---
-- confirm message will pop up before deletion
+- confirmation message will pop up before deletion
+- confirmation message will pop up before quitting editing
 - reminder of no search result
-- reminder of empty search keyword
+- reminder of no restaurant on the list
-- if search keyword only consists of spaces, user will be redirected to the home page.
+- if search keyword only consists of spaces or is empty, user won't be able to submit the query.

 ### How to use
 ---